-ThreatEye NV detects attacks in the early stages, so you can disrupt them.
+ThreatEye detects attacks in the early stages, so you can disrupt them.

 Why are ransomware detection methods failing?